hortonworks/ansible-hortonworks/INSTALL_Azure.md

 Modify the file at `~/ansible-hdp/inventory/azure/group_vars/all` to set the Azure configuration.

-## name_prefix
-A helper variable that can be used to precede the name of the nodes nodes and other cluster specific Azure resources (such as the subnet or NICs).

-Node names are derived from the group name (more details about groups bellow) and this variable can be used to uniquely identify a certain cluster, especially if the Resource Group is shared.

 ## cloud_config
 This section contains variables that are cluster specific and are used by all nodes: